Foreman: These new bosses, who are they?The one with an uppity showgirl.Written by Helen Raynor.

 - Suspiciously Specific Denial: Just so you are aware, Tallulah definitely had nothing to do with the previous performer breaking her ankle.

-- Trailers Always Spoil: Infamously, the ending was spoiled by featuring the human Daleks prominently on the cover of Radio Times, apparently simply because it was just too awesome to pass up as a cover image.
+- Trailers Always Spoil: Infamously, the ending was spoiled by featuring the Dalek-human hybrid prominently on the cover of Radio Times, apparently because it was just too awesome to pass up as a cover image.

-- Your Approval Fills Me with Shame: Subverted; Diagoras is one of the few people who takes "You think like a Dalek!" as a compliment.
+- Your Approval Fills Me with Shame: Averted; Diagoras is one of the few people who takes "You think like a Dalek!" as a compliment.

-- You Have Outlived Your Usefulness: A foreman threatens a work stoppage to Mr. Diagoras because of the speed he demands they work at.
-For his trouble, he is kidnapped by Pig Slaves and presumably is converted into one of them or into a human Dalek.
+- You Have Outlived Your Usefulness: A foreman threatens a work stoppage to Mr. Diagoras because of the speed he demands they work at and the dangerous working conditions.
+For his trouble, he is kidnapped by pig-slaves and is presumably converted into one of them or into a human Dalek.